Probability Distribution of Hypervolume Improvement in Bi-objective Bayesian Optimization: Introduction

 \section{Introduction}

-For solving multi-objective optimization problems (MOPs), the hypervolume indicator (HV) is extensively employed for assessing the quality of the Pareto front approximation.
-The HV is defined as the Lebesgue measure (in 2-D the area) of the dominated sub-space of $\mathbb{R}^m$ by some approximation set $A$ to the Pareto front.
-To make the measure finite, we bound the measured subspace from above by a reference point.
-Originally, the hypervolume indicator was proposed in the context of benchmarking multi-objective optimization algorithms (MOAs), and more recently, it has found broader application in various exact and stochastic optimization algorithms, e.g., for guiding the search in so-called indicator-based evolutionary algorithms~\cite{BeumeNE07,DebAPM02} and Bayesian optimization~\cite{EmmerichYD0F16,YangEDB19,Emmerich2020,DaultonBB20}.
-In this work, we target the Bayesian optimization (BO) algorithms for tackling the bi-objective optimization problems, in which a derivative of HV - the \emph{hypervolume improvement} (HVI) that measures the increment of the HV value after adding new points to the Pareto front - often plays a vital role for defining the so-called \emph{acquisition function}, which quantifies the ``potential'' of evaluating unseen points in the decision space.
-Loosely speaking, in the Bayesian setting, the objective function value that corresponds to an unseen point is modeled as a multivariate Gaussian random variable, which brings uncertainty to assessing the HVI value of this point.
-Several acquisition functions have been devised to incorporate such an uncertainty, e.g., the probability of improvement (PoI)~\cite{emmerich2006single,keane2006statistical} that computes the chance of realizing a strictly positive HVI, the na\"ive Upper Confidence Bound (na\"ive-UCB)~\cite{Emmerich2020} that assesses the HVI value of an upper bound of the objective values, and the expected hypervolume improvement (EHVI)~\cite{emmerich2006single,DBLP:journals/jgo/YangEDB19} that evaluates the average HVI.
+For solving black-box multi-objective optimization problems (MOPs), the hypervolume indicator (HV)~\cite{zitzler1999multiobjective} is extensively employed for assessing the quality of the Pareto front approximation or guiding the search direction.
+HV is defined as the Lebesgue measure of the subset of $\mathbb{R}^m$ dominated by an approximation set to the Pareto front.
+It is extensively applied in many multi-objective optimization algorithms, e.g., indicator-based evolutionary algorithms~\cite{BeumeNE07,DebAPM02} and Bayesian optimization~\cite{EmmerichYD0F16,YangEDB19,DaultonBB20,Emmerich2020,DaultonBB20,DaultonBB21,SuzukiTTSK20,GarridoMerchanFH23,ZuluagaKP16,YangDYBE16}.
+In multi-objective Bayesian optimization, HV induces the famous hypervolume improvement (HVI) function~\cite{emmerich2005single}, which quantifies the benefit of appending a new data point to the approximation set - the increment of the HV value caused by the new point.
+HVI generalizes the notion of ``improvement'' in the single-objective scenarios, and therefore, it serves as the base of many successful multi-objective acquisition functions, e.g., the probability of improvement (PoI)~\cite{emmerich2006single,keane2006statistical} that measures the chance of realizing nonzero HVI, $\varepsilon$-PoI that computes the probability of objective points having least $\varepsilon$ distance to the approximation set, and the expected hypervolume improvement (EHVI)~\cite{emmerich2006single,YangEDB19} that generalizes expected improvement (EI)~\cite{JonesSW98} from single-objective Bayesian optimization.